fmfi-compbio/admm-pruning/README.md

-# Pruning LLMs by Weights and Activations
+# Fast and Optimal Weight Update for Pruned Large Language Models
 Official PyTorch implementation of **Fast and Optimal Weight Update for Pruned Large Language Models** as presented in (https://arxiv.org/abs/2401.02938).
 This repo is copy of [Wanda](https://github.com/locuslab/wanda) repository with our additions.